Business Ethics

 This Board of Directors are from diverse backgrounds with rich experience in either the industry, finance, or policy-making which enables them to instill hope and confidence about the future and make employees feel enthusiastic and proud of being part of the journey.
 They are the leaders who are helping translate JSW’s vision into a reality.

 We adhere to the minimum attendance criteria as per the Companies Act, 2013.
-In accordance with Section 167-1 (b) of Companies Act, 2013, the Directors are required to attend a minimum of one meeting conducted during the year.
-During the reporting year, 5 board meetings were conducted, hence the minimum attendance requirement was 1 out of 5 which is 20%.
-In FY 2022-23, each director of the company was in compliance with the said requirement and the total board meeting attendance of directors in Board meetings of the Company stood at 91.38%.
+In accordance with Section 167-1 (b) of Companies Act, 2013, the Directors are required to attend a minimum of one meeting conducted during the year - following which, a Director shall incur disqualification if he/she does not meet the minimum attendance criteria and absents himself/herself from all the meetings of the Board of Directors held during a period of twelve months with or without seeking leave of absence from the Board.
+During FY 23-24, 6 board meetings were held, hence the minimum attendance requirement was 1 out of 6, which works out to 16.67%.
+This is in alignment with requirements of SEBI LoDR.
+All Directors have duly met the attendance criteria.

 In accordance with Section 165(1) of the Companies Act 2013 the maximum number of public companies in which a person can be appointed as a director shall not exceed ten.
 Further, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 [Regulation 17A] as applicable to listed companies, mandates that a person shall not serve as an independent director in more than seven listed entities and if the director is a whole time director in any listed entity, then he/she can’t serve as an independent director in more than three listed entities.